Fyloh/Escalade/README.md

 ## Hardware
 ### Parts List
 The hardware that was used in this design is listed below.
-  ATMega1284p microcontroller
+...ATMega1284p microcontroller
-  10-LED bar
+...10-LED bar
-  Button
+...Button
-  Thumbstick
+...Thumbstick
-  LED Matrix
+...LED Matrix
-  Speaker
+...Speaker
-  Shift Register x4
+...Shift Register x4